 - Avoid alcohol for at least 2 weeks after surgery.
-After that, alcohol may be consumed in moderation (max: 3 drinks a day or 15 drinks a week for men and 2 drinks a day or 10 drinks a week for women). - Many medications react to alcohol.
+After that, alcohol may be consumed in moderation (max: 1 drink a day or 7 drinks a week). - Many medications react to alcohol.
 Talk to your pharmacist about interactions alcohol may have with your medications. - Avoid alcohol if you have a history of depression.
 Alcohol is a depressant and may make your symptoms worse.